-Prerequisite: BIBM2200 or 2 hours of BIBM 2101
+Prerequisite: BIBM2200 or BIBM 2101 depending on degree program year.

-BIBM3301-1 Junior Ministry Practicum - Children's Ministry
+BIBM 3301-1 Junior Ministry Practicum - Children's Ministry

 The Children's Ministry (Amazing Kids) training gives students the opportunity to gain a greater understanding of the influence children have on the Body of Christ.
 Students participating in this program will work alongside high capacity leaders and contribute to a dynamic program focused on reaching and discipling children from infancy through 6th grade.
 3 Semester Hours